-History GCSE: Indian soldiers and friendship in World War One
+History GCSE: Different cultural cooperation in World War One

-How did the Indian Corps contribute to the Allies on the Western front?
+How did the Indian Corps contribute to the Allied Powers on the Western Front?

-David Olosuga, with historians Santanu Das and Geoff Bridger, explore the experience of Sikh soldier Manta Singh and Indian soldiers brought over to bolster the British army during the war.
+Historians, David Olosuga, Santanu Das and Geoff Bridger explore the experience of Sikh soldier, Manta Singh, and other Indian soldiers brought over to bolster the British army during World War One.

-The Indian Corps made up a third of the British army and were some of the first troops to be thrown into trench warfare where they experienced the horrors of the front.
+The Indian Corps made up a third of the British army and they were some of the first troops thrown into trench warfare, where they experienced the full horrors of the front.

-Singh was thrown into battle at Neuve Chappelle in 1915 and more than 4,000 Indian soldiers were killed in 3 days of fighting.
+Manta Singh went into battle at Neuve Chappelle in 1915, when more than four thousand Indian soldiers were killed in 3 days of fighting.

-He became firm friends with the white English Captain George Henderson and we hear how Singh rescued his friend Henderson after being shot.
+He became friends with the British army officer, Captain George Henderson, and we hear how Manta Singh rescued Henderson after being shot.

 Students could develop their questioning and investigating skills by composing questions for Manta Singh.

-These could revolve around his new experiences of military training and the curiosity of a foreign culture in Europe.
+These could revolve around his experiences of military training and his curiosity about a foreign, European culture.

-Working in pairs, students could then try and answer each other's questions by putting themselves in his shoes.
+Working in pairs, students could then try to answer each other's questions by putting themselves in his shoes.